Neck of the Woods

 Neck of the Woods is the third studio album by Los Angeles alternative rock band Silversun Pickups.
 The album was produced by Jacknife Lee (R.E.M., Bloc Party) and was released on May 8, 2012, through independent label Dangerbird Records.
 Lead single "Bloody Mary (Nerve Endings)" was released via the band's official YouTube channel on March 25.
 On May 2, 2012 MTV Buzzworthy posted a full stream of the album online.

+The album cover is a photograph by American photographer Todd Hido.

 Reception

 Reception for Neck of the Woods was generally positive.
-Review aggregating website Metacritic, which calculates an average score based on critical reviews, reports that the album scored 69 out of a possible 100, indicating "generally favorable reviews."
+Review aggregating website Metacritic, which calculates an average score based on critical reviews, reports that the album scored 69 out of a possible 100, indicating "generally favorable reviews".
 Matt Collar of Allmusic awarded the album four out of five stars and stated, "building upon Swoons layered melodicism and once again showcasing lead singer/songwriter Brian Aubert's knack for evocative, introspective lyrics and fiery, multi-dubbed guitar parts, Neck of the Woods is an even more infectious and nuanced affair."
 Alternative Press journalist Scott Heisel also awarded the album four out of five stars.
 He expressed that "On Neck of the Woods, Silversun Pickups aren't reliving the ghosts of alt-rock past.
 Instead, they're helping define the genre's future."
 He added that the album felt "complete-and essential".